axv-crew/axv-docs/06_AXV_Cargo_Bay_UI_and_Flows.md

    - `Missions overview` (warehouse),
    - `Asset card`.
 3. **v1.2 – UX polish + roles:**
-   - rozgraniczenie widoczności pól (crew vs warehouse),
+   - field visibility (crew vs warehouse),
-   - blokada uncheck `packed` dla innych użytkowników,
+   - block uncheck of `packed` for other users,
-   - prosty event log (na poziomie UI).
+   - simple event log (surfaced in the UI).
 4. **v2 – Mobile app / PWA:**
-   - natywne skanowanie QR,
+   - native QR scanning,
-   - obsługa tych samych endpointów,
+   - same endpoints as web,
-   - offline cache (opcjonalnie),
+   - optional offline cache,
-   - integracja z rolami AXV.
+   - integration with AXV roles.

 ---

-## 8. Uwagi dot. publikacji
+## 8. Publication notes

-Ten dokument:
+This document:

-- **nie zawiera** haseł, tokenów, kluczy ani konkretnych adresów infrastruktury,
+- **does not contain** passwords, tokens, keys or specific infrastructure addresses,
-- opisuje **wysokopoziomowe UI i przepływy**, które są bezpieczne do publikacji,
+- describes **high‑level UX and flows** which are safe to publish,
-- może spokojnie żyć w repo `axv-docs` jako:
+- can safely live in `axv-docs` as:
   - `06_AXV_Cargo_Bay_UI_and_Flows.md`.

-Wrażliwe szczegóły (np. konkretne polityki haseł, konfiguracje serwerów, szczegółowe logowanie bezpieczeństwa) warto opisać osobno, w:
+Sensitive details (password policies, server configs, detailed security logging) should be documented separately in a private:

-- `AXV Internal Docs` (prywatne repo / prywatny storage).
+- `AXV Internal Docs` repo / storage.